-If you’ve been diagnosed with a terminal illness and a doctor has given a prognosis of less than 12 months to live, you may be able to make a terminal illness claim on your own life insurance policy.
+If you’ve been diagnosed with a terminal illness and a doctor has given you a prognosis of less that 12 months to live, you may be able to make a terminal illness claim on your life insurance policy.

-This means you would receive the payout now – instead of your dependant receiving the payout once you’ve passed away – and this can help to cover the cost of not being able to work during your final months and getting your affairs in order.
+This means you would receive the pay-out now instead of your dependent receiving it once you’ve passed away.
+The lump sum from a life insurance policy can then be used to help cover the cost of not being able to work during your final months and getting your affairs in order.

-Some insurers offer terminal illness cover as part of their standard life insurance policy.
-Other insurers require you to add terminal illness cover as an extra level of cover.
-There will be terms and conditions with both options so you’ll need to read the policy documents to make sure you would be covered.
+Some insurers offer terminal illness cover as part of their standard life insurance policies.
+Other insurers may, instead, offer terminal illness cover as an optional extra cover.
+There will be terms and conditions with both options, so you will need to read the policy documents to make sure you’re covered.